Go Back

 Instructions

-Shred the Beef: Remove the beef from the pot and shred it using two forks.
-Discard any large pieces of fat.
-Strain the broth and set it aside for serving.
+Shred the Meat: Remove the meat from the pot and shred it with forks.
+Strain the cooking liquid and reserve it—the flavorful broth can be used for dipping.